-Software-based fax solutions are designed to remove some risks associated with paper-based faxing, such as:
+Software-based fax solutions are designed to remove some risks associated with paper- based faxing, such as:

-- Unintended recipients viewing or removing incoming faxes-a violation of law in some industries and jurisdictions. - Paper faxes routed to the wrong person or left sitting on a fax machine and never delivered. - One or more pages of a fax being picked up with another fax and getting lost. - Time-sensitive faxes not delivered to the recipient promptly. - Manual number dialing leading to misdialed numbers and delivery to unintended recipients.
+- Unintended recipients will view or remove incoming faxes-a violation of law in some industries and jurisdictions. - A paper fax will be routed to the wrong person or left sitting on a fax machine and never delivered. - One or more pages of a fax will be picked up with another fax and be lost. - Time-sensitive faxes will not be delivered to the recipient in a promptly. - Manual number dialing will result in a misdialed number and delivery to an unintended recipient.